justricky21/wfrp-shoppe-generator/README.md

 ## Data Storage

-The data is stored within the `itemList.js` file.
+The data is stored within the `item_lists` folder.
 There is no need for a database.